uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 * Log Smoothing*: Logarithmic smoothing was applied to high-variance features (Noncompliant Count, Issue Number, Precipitation) to prevent dominance by single variables.

-Due to the inherent sparsity of the data, additional regularization terms were omitted to avoid further underfitting or gradient convergence issues.
+Additional regularization terms were excluded to avoid further underfitting, given the inherent sparsity of the dataset.
 #v(1em)
 === 3.5.2 Feature Standardization
-Input features comprised Average Temperature, Average Precipitation, Heat Vulnerability Index, Noncompliant Count, Issue Number, Month, and borough encoding columns.
-All input variables were standardized.
-To ensure numerical stability and facilitate gradient convergence, the target variable *(Injury)* was normalized using its mean and standard deviation.
-The dataset was subsequently partitioned into an 80% training set and a 20% validation set.
+Input features consisted of Average Temperature, Average Precipitation, Heat Vulnerability Index, NoncompliantCount, IssueNumber, Month, and the one-hot encoded borough columns.
+All variables were standardized to improve gradient stability.
+The target variable (Injury) was normalized using mean and standard deviation scaling.
+The dataset was divided into training (80 percent) and validation (20 percent) subsets.
 #v(1em)
 === 3.5.3 Model Architecture
-A Neural Network model named InjuryRegressor was defined with a multi-layer nonlinear structure:
+The InjuryRegressor neural network used a multilayer nonlinear structure defined by:

 * Input Layer*: Corresponds to all processed input features.